Redstonneur1256/MinecraftMaps/README.md

 # MinecraftMaps
 MinecraftMaps is a plugin used to create interactive in game displays.

+# Issues
+Please do not submit issues, the plugin is currently totally reworked.

+# API
 Creating a display took in parameters the width and height in blocks, the maps starting id, and a mode (global/player)
 ````java
 Display myDisplay = new Display(width, height, mapsStart, mode);